Wigner entropy conjecture and the interference formula in quantum phase space: Discussion and conclusion

 To date, the set $\mathcal{B}$ of beam-splitter states is arguably the largest known family of Wigner-positive states.
 It benefits from a simple quantum-optical implementation from its definition, while it encompasses a great diversity of states.
 Indeed, the set $\mathcal{B}$ includes varieties of quantum states with different shapes and symmetries (phase invariance or not) and contains, for example, the whole family of Gaussian states and passive states.
 Our results thus represent a significant advance towards a proof of the Wigner-entropy conjecture, though they do not make a full proof since there exist Wigner-positive states that are not beam-splitter states \cite{Van_Herstraeten2021-nj}.
 Because of this hassle, the Wigner-entropy conjecture and its Wigner-Rényi extension remain open as of today.

 At this point, we expect that further advance in proving the Wigner-entropy conjecture may come from a finer characterization of the set of Wigner-positive states.
 In particular, the set of states that are Wigner-positive but lie outside the beam-splitter set $\mathcal{B}$ deserve further attention since this is precisely where the Wigner-entropy conjecture remains open.
-Another significant extension of this work could be to attempt proving the majorization conjecture~\cite{Van-Herstraeten2023-ww}, even restricted to BS states, which would validate the Wigner-Rényi entropy conjecture (at least for those states) in the full range $\alpha\in(0,\infty]$.
+Another significant extension of this work could be to attempt proving the majorization conjecture~\cite{Van-Herstraeten2023-ww}, even restricted to BS states, which would automatically validate the Wigner-Rényi entropy conjecture for those states in the full range $\alpha\in(0,\infty]$.
+Yet another potential avenue could be to investigate the intriguing relationship between the Wigner-entropy conjecture and the minimum output entropy conjecture \cite{PhysRevA.70.032315} (now proved in \cite{,Giovannetti2014}), namely that coherent states minimize the output von Neumann entropy of all phase-insensitive Gaussian channels.

 \acknowledgments